-At St Gabriel's Catholic Primary School we recognise that children may be susceptible to extremist ideology and radicalisation

-St Gabriel's adheres to the Prevent Duty Guidance, July 2015 (most recently updated in April 2021) and seeks to protect children against the messages of all violent extremism and to prevent them being drawn into terrorism; including, but not restricted to, those linked to Islamist ideology, or to Far Right / Neo Nazi / White Supremacist ideology, Irish Nationalist and Loyalist paramilitary groups, and extremist Animal Rights movements.
+At St Gabriel's Catholic Primary and Pre-School we recognise that children may be susceptible to extremist ideology and radicalisation.
+St Gabriel's adheres to the Prevent Duty Guidance, December 2023 and seeks to protect children against the messages of all violent extremism and to prevent them being drawn into terrorism; including, but not restricted to, those linked to Islamist ideology, or to Extreme Right Wing Terrorism which includes Cultural Nationalism, White Nationalism, White Supremacism ideology.
+Prevent also tackles other ideologies and concerns that may pose a terrorist threat.
+Established terrorist narratives exhibit common themes such as antisemitism, misogyny, anti-establishment, anti-LGBT grievances and religious or ethnic superiority.

 Children may be susceptible to extremist ideology and radicalisation.
-Similar to protecting children from other forms of harms and abuse, protecting children from this risk should be a part of a schools or colleges safeguarding approach.
+Similar to protecting children from other forms of harms and abuse, protecting children from this risk should be a part of a schools or college's safeguarding approach.